ferdidolot/CLOUD-COMPUTING-CLASS-2018/Lab2/README.md

 * To remove the unicode characters we have used:<br />
     `print(word_tokenize(json.dumps(status.text)[1:-1]))`

-The output for our Twitter account is:
+The output for our Twitter account is: (we have displayed only 6 tweets on the printscreen below)

 ![alt text](https://github.com/ferdidolot/CLOUD-COMPUTING-CLASS-2018/blob/master/Lab2/Lab2.2.3_Output.png)